sahellebusch/assemble-audit/ARCHITECTURE.md

 ## Decision Framework

-To make an informed decision on the architecture for the Standard Work Audits module, the following criteria will guide us:
+To make an informed decision on the architecture for the Standard Work Audits module, the following criteria was used to frame the decision:

 1. **Development Speed**: How quickly the solution can be implemented.
-2. **Scalability**: The ability to handle increased workload as the startup grows.
+2. **Scalability**: Both from a technical (maintaining and scaling) and cost perspective.
 3. **Cost Efficiency**: Minimizing upfront and operational costs.
 4. **Ease of Maintenance**: Simplicity in managing and iterating on the system.
 5. **Integration Potential**: How easily the architecture integrates with external systems (e.g., hospital EHR systems).
-6. **Team Expertise**: Alignment with the current skillset and capacity of the development team.
+6. **Team Expertise**: Alignment with the current skillset and capacity of the development team (me?!).

----

 ## Architecture Options